isabella232/scope-services/tutorial-console-logger.rst

 Then we need to set a window filter.
 The ``window-manager`` service blocks all messages by default, or more precisely a given message is only created if it will pass the active filter.
 The filter we are using here is ``[1, [], ["*"]]``.
 The ``1`` is a boolean, representing ``true`` and indicates that the existing filter should be cleared.
 The next element is a list of window-ids to specify for which windows messages should be created.
 In our case it is empty.
 Following that is a list of rules. ``"*"`` means that messages shall be created for all windows.

 The above filter is to get quickly something up and running.
 Normaly we are only interested in the messages of a specific window, e.g. the one with the document we are working one, all other messages should just not show up.
-But with the knowalege of this tutorial and the code in the test frame work ( see `Walk through the log entries`_ ) it should be possible to create your own application which will fit exactely your needs.
+But with the knowledge of this tutorial and the code in the test frame work ( see `Walk through the log entries`_ ) it should be possible to create your own application which will fit exactely your needs.

 We can now now run again ``client.html``.
 There should be now some more entries: